tarunkumar910/password_strength_checker/README.md

 - **Computer AI**: In Single Player mode, the computer chooses a random valid position.

 - **Win Checking**: After every move, the program checks for winning conditions (row, column, diagonal) or a draw.

+---

+### Future Enhancements
+- Implement a more strategic AI using a minimax algorithm.
+- Add a graphical user interface (GUI) for better user experience.
+- Include score tracking across multiple games.